 A mitigation strategy that addresses both the problems of false positives and false negatives is to attempt to bind a digital signature to a syntactic component that will trigger a semantically identical result between the signer and the relying party, rather than to be bound up to raw binary data.
 Since, however, the creation of a digital signature is a clear algorithmic process solely performed on the binary component, a realistic objective would be the creation of a signature on data (binary component) that will be subjected to those transformational procedures providing a syntactic component with minimum ambiguity and subjectivity.
-Considering that the transformational procedures operate exclusively at the syntactic level, the problem is redirected to the selection of those transformational procedures that will result in a syntactic component with a structural reliability that will better compensate the possible loss of the syntactic component's integrity.
-Consequently, such a syntactic component will have a structural capacity to inform the signer and the relying party with greater objectivity.
+Considering that the transformational procedures operate exclusively at the syntactic level, the problem is transferred (redirected) on the selection of those transformational procedures resulting in a syntactic component with the structural reliability that will better compensate the possible loss of the syntactic component's integrity.
+Consequently, such a syntactic component will have a structural capacity to inform the signer and the relying party with increased (greater) objectivity.

-The issue of objectivity is directly related to two basic requirements of e-commerce applications:
+The issue of objectivity is directly related to two basic requirements of pervasive environments [9]:

-- The transparency of trust that will enable the usage of digital signatures in everyday commercial transactions and - The usability in public environments in the sense that a more straightforward syntax requires simpler and easier transformations.
+- The transparency of trust that will enable the usage of digital signatures in everyday life and - The efficiency in resource-constrained environments in the sense that a more straightforward syntax requires simpler and easier transformations.